FoalTS/foal/docs/frontend-integration/jsx-server-side-rendering.md

 npm install react react-dom @types/react-dom
 ```

 This example shows how to use JSX SSR with React.
-It assumes that `templates` directory is in the root, next to src.
+It assumes that `templates` directory is in the root, next to `src`.

 *view.controller.tsx*
 ```typescript